AKROGIS/Robo-Website/Readme.md

 * **Server** -- a python http(s) server that listens for report requests and reads the log database to return json objects representing the requested report.
-* **Website** -- Presents the status of the robocopy process by request reports from the server and format the reports in a web page.
+* **Website** -- Presents the status of the robocopy process by requesting reports from the server and formatting the reports in a web page.

 ## Build